-Scarring can turn out badly for a number of reasons.
+Scarring can take a turn for the worse for several reasons.
 Factors that influence how well you heal include:

-Beyond normal, fine-line scars, there are four different types of scars that can result in a less than optimal healing outcome:
+Beyond normal fine-line scars, there are four different types of scars that may result in less-than-optimal healing outcomes:

-Hypertrophic scars - Like keloid scars, hypertrophic scars are ones that rise above the surface of the skin, however, they do not extend beyond the boundary of the original wound.
-They’re also the result of an imbalance in collagen at the site of the wound.
-Hypertrophic scars occur when there is a lot of tension around a healing wound.
-They may continue to thicken for up to 6 months before gradually improving over a few years.
+Hypertrophic Scars - Like keloid scars, hypertrophic scars are raised, but they do not extend beyond the original wound’s boundaries.
+They result from collagen imbalance at the wound site and may continue to thicken for up to six months before gradually improving over several years.

-Atrophic scars - These are pitted or sunken scars caused by a bad case of acne or chickenpox.
-They can also develop as a result of an injury that causes a loss of underlying fat.
-Atrophic scars stay within the boundary of the original wound and typically occur in the face or on the back.
+Atrophic Scars - These are pitted or sunken scars caused by severe acne, chickenpox, or injury that leads to a loss of underlying fat.
+Atrophic scars remain within the original wound’s boundaries and often appear on the face or back.

-A ‘good’ scar is one that fades to be a barely noticeable fine line that blends in with the surrounding skin tone.
-It should be placed in the right direction to ensure there is not too much tension exerted on the scar.
-Wherever possible, the scar should be hidden in the natural folds of the skin, for example beneath the breast or in the groin.
+A ‘good’ scar is one that fades into a barely noticeable fine line that blends with the surrounding skin tone.
+Proper placement is crucial to minimize tension on the scar.
+Whenever possible, scars should be hidden in natural skin folds, such as beneath the breast or in the groin.

-Experienced surgeons can influence the result through meticulous technique and by using dissolving sutures or glue and removing other stitches early enough to avoid stitch marks.
-What’s more, proper aftercare - such as using silicone sheets - will ensure best results.
+Experienced surgeons can influence results through meticulous techniques, using dissolvable sutures or glue, and removing other stitches early to avoid stitch marks.
+Proper aftercare, including the use of silicone sheets, ensures the best outcomes.

 Despite quite some time passing, I never really got used to my scars.
 They are not gone completely, but they look different and are way better now.

-Steroid injections - Especially effective in keloid scars and hypertrophic scars, steroids are injected directly into the scar tissue to help decrease the itching, redness, and burning sensations that these scars may produce.
-The injections also help to decrease the size of the scar and soften the scar tissue.
-Injections are repeated over a 3-6 months period, resulting in progressive improvement.
+Steroid Injections - Effective for keloid and hypertrophic scars, steroids are injected directly into the scar tissue to reduce itching, redness, and burning sensations, as well as to decrease scar size and soften the tissue.

-We also provide compression garments to wear over the treated area and apply pressure to the scar.
-Especially useful in the treatment of burn scars, pressure therapy may be applied continuously for many months in order to avoid the scar elevating above the surrounding skin level and to reduce itching, redness and swelling
+Compression garments are also offered for the treated area to apply pressure to the scar.
+This is particularly beneficial for burn scars and may be used continuously for several months to prevent the scar from elevating above the surrounding skin and to reduce itching, redness, and swelling.

-If you would you like to know more on how the appearance of your scar could be improved please Contact Ocean Clinic to book a consultation.
+If you would like to learn more about improving the appearance of your scar, please contact Ocean Clinic to schedule a consultation.